Your 3-Month-Old Baby’s Development and Milestones

 Baby Development Milestones

-Personality: Your Baby’s First “Conversations”
+Behavioral Changes: Your Baby’s First “Conversations”

 Watching a baby’s personality emerge is one of the many joys of parenthood.
 Have you noticed your baby is smiling more and responding to your voice?
 That’s great!
 It’s likely that they really enjoy playtime with you and other people, and they’re now able to express their enjoyment with their face and whole body.
 They may even start to imitate some of your movements and facial expressions.
 If this isn’t happening yet, or if you’re wondering what a 3-month-old baby “should” be doing, remind yourself that all babies develop in their own way and on their own timeline.

-Activities for Supporting Your 3-Month-Old Baby’s Development
+Activities and Development Tips for Your 3-Month-Old Baby

 Three-month-old baby feedings may become less frequent than they were in the early newborn days.
-Whether your baby’s nourishment comes from breast milk alone, or from formula, or from some combination of the two, most babies this age can consume a larger amount of milk at each feeding than they were able to in the previous two months.
+Whether your baby’s nourishment comes from breast milk alone, from formula, or some combination of the two, most babies this age can consume a larger amount of milk at each feeding than they were able to in the previous two months.

 So, how much formula or how many ounces of breast milk might your 3-month-old consume?
 It’s now about 5 to 6 ounces on average.
 And how often does a 3-month-old eat when either breastfed or formula-fed?
 Their feedings will be less frequent, about 6 to 8 feedings in a 24-hour period.

-Since every baby is unique, the amount of milk your little one consumes and their feeding frequency and schedule may differ from the average.
+Since every baby is unique, the amount of milk your little one consumes, and their feeding frequency and schedule may differ from the average.

 Tracking diapers is a good way to gauge if your baby is getting enough to eat.
 Their stools may be more solid now and occur less often.
-As a newborn, your baby may have passed a bowel movement after every feeding, but your 3-month-old baby may only pass one once per day, or even once every two or three days.
-So, how many wet diapers might your 3-month-old produce per day?
-In general, you’ll know they’re feeding well when they produce around six wet diapers per day.
+So, how often should a 3-month-old poop?
+And how long can a 3-month-old go without pooping?
+As a newborn, your baby may have passed a bowel movement after every feeding, but your 3-month-old baby may only poop one once per day, or even once every two or three days.

-A 3-Month-Old’s Sleep Schedule: How Much Sleep Does Your Baby Need?
+How Much Sleep Does a 3-Month-Old Baby Need?

 At this point, your 3-month-old baby’s sleep schedule may be going through some changes.
 All that growing they’ve been doing means that they’re able to eat more during the day and sleep more during the night.
 You may be wondering, should you wake your 3-month-old baby to feed?
 At this stage, it’s possible that your baby may require fewer or no night feedings.

 Establish a routine.
 Give your baby a gentle massage, read a story, or sing a lullaby.
-A bedtime routine that includes some or all these activities can help your 3-month-old baby wind down and get ready for sleep.
+A bedtime routine that includes some or all of these activities can help your 3-month-old baby wind down and get ready for sleep.

 Let them settle down.
 Your baby may need a minute to settle down and get comfortable.
 It’s OK to let them wriggle, babble, or even cry a little before they nod off.